CodeDead/DeadHash-js/README.md

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `dist` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles React in production mode and optimizes the build for the best performance using electron-builder.

-The build is minified and the filenames include the hashes.<br />
+The build is minified.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`